MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Pwsh.md

-Similarly, if you want to execute the same command from a **Batch script**, you would use `%~dp0` instead of `.\` or `$PSScriptRoot` to represent the current execution directory: `powershell.exe -File %~dp0test.ps1 -TestParam %windir%`.
+Similarly, if you want to execute the same command from a **Batch script**, you would use `%~dp0` instead of `.\` or `$PSScriptRoot` to represent the current execution directory: `pwsh -File %~dp0test.ps1 -TestParam %windir%`.
 If you instead used `.\test.ps1`, PowerShell would throw an error because it cannot find the literal path `.\test.ps1`